joakim/kay/ideas.md

 As Alan Kay [points out](https://www.youtube.com/watch?v=AnrlSqtpOkw#t=2m56s), pure object-oriented message-based programming languages like Smalltalk are analogous to the Internet.
 While Smalltalk was a language for the _personal_ computer, this should be a language for the _global_ computer.
 I believe that such a language should be in tune with its environment: a language of _messages_ between _autonomous entities_.

-If the Internet is a global machine, then the Web runs in its application layer.
+If the Internet is a global machine, then the web runs in its application layer.

 The lingua france of the web is JavaScript, a language with many faults but also some interesting qualities.
 It has a lightweight object-oriented approach, inspired by [Self](https://en.wikipedia.org/wiki/Self_(programming_language)) (prototype-based), coupled with functional programming features, inspired by [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) (first-class functions/closures and immutable primitives).
 Its runtime environment is single-threaded, yet its [event loop](https://en.wikipedia.org/wiki/Event_loop) enables fast (enough) non-blocking concurrency, while being extremely error tolerant.
 The [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) runtime even has ties to Smalltalk, its assembler was based on the [Strongtalk](https://en.wikipedia.org/wiki/Strongtalk) assembler.
 Smalltalk/Self and JavaScript have quite a few things in common.